If you are interested in a student project at DSME, please carefully read the information on this page.

 We welcome applications by excellent and qualified students from all faculties at RWTH.
 Prof. Trimpe has affiliations with the Faculty of Mechanical Engineering (Faculty 4) and with the Department of Computer Science (Faculty 1); thus, all projects at DSME are open to study programs from these faculties.
 If permitted by your study program, we also welcome students from other faculties interested in and qualified for the research topics at DSME, possibly in collaboration with other members of other faculties.
 Please get in touch to discuss your case.

 We are regularly hosting international students, or students from other universities in Germany, to do their thesis project at DSME.
 We welcome applications by outstanding students from any university or institution.
+While we cannot provide funding for such student projects, we are happy to support outstanding applicants who want to apply for stipends, etc. to support a stay with us.
+Please note that we cannot provide funded summer internships.

 External and collaborative projects